Back to products

 What lengths do your mouldings come in?

-Most timber mouldings are produced in either FJ Pine or MDF and is supplied in lengths of 5.4M .
-All solid clear timber mouldings such as Victorian Ash come in random lengths.
-Sheet products such as VJ Board Pro are available in set lengths up to 3.6M lengths allowing you to order the length that best suits your project.
+Most timber mouldings are produced in either FJ Pine or MDF and is supplied in lengths of 5.4m .
+All solid clear timber mouldings such as American Oak come in random lengths.

 How much do the mouldings cost?

 Our timber mouldings are priced per metre and sold in long lengths.
-The larger the order on our classic range the lower the price per metre as the machine setup and handling cost are spread over the larger volume.
-Click the price tab on any individual product page to access the price list.
-If you are looking for bespoke custom mouldings, or require less than our minimum 10 lengths, additional costs apply.
-Please call our sales team on 1800 622 081.
+The larger the quantity required, the lower the price per metre as the machine setup and handling cost are spread over the larger volume.
+Click the buy now tab on any individual product page to access pricing on Intrade - our online ordering system - or t access a price list.

 What material is good for external mouldings?